hpatoio/robert-meetup/README.md

 ## Configuration

-1. Rename `.env.sample` into `.env` and fill the environment variables properly.
+1. Rename `.env.dist` into `.env` and fill the environment variables properly.

 ## Prepare dev environment